muhammadsami987123/100DaysOfAI-Agents/03_JarvisLauncher/README.md

-# Jarvis File Manager - Voice-Controlled Desktop Agent
+# JarvisLauncher - Voice-Controlled Desktop Agent

 A powerful, modern voice-controlled desktop assistant that allows you to control your entire PC through natural language commands.
 Built with Python, OpenAI GPT, and advanced speech recognition, this agent provides a seamless hands-free experience for managing files, folders, applications, and performing system operations.